QuentinRa/blog.quentinra.dev/programming-languages/low-level/assembly/arm/index.md

 **Test with 748 326**

 * 32 bits: $00000000\ 00001011\ 01101011\ 00100110$
 * oh no...
-19 bits can't fit a 8 bits value
+19 bits can't fit an 8 bits value
 * fail ❌

 **Test with 32000**